Oxen-AI/AI-Dive/README.md

 ## Why build AI-Dive

-In the age of the [AI Engineer](https://www.latent.space/p/ai-engineer), it is more likely that you will start by grabbing an off the shelf model as a starting point than training your own from scratch to get started solving a problem.
+In the age of the [AI Engineer](https://www.latent.space/p/ai-engineer), it is more likely that you will start by grabbing an off the shelf model as a starting point than training your own from scratch.
 That is not to say you will never train a model.
 It is just to say, let's verify state of the art before we go building.

+> A wide range of AI tasks that used to take 5 years and a research team to accomplish in 2013, now just require API docs and a spare afternoon in 2023.

 🤿 AI-Dive let's you easily dive into the results of a model to decide whether it is worth building upon.
-It also gives a simple and consistent interface to run in your app, or implement new models.
+It also gives a simple and consistent interface to run in your app or implement new models.

+# Model

+TODO: Breakup below into each part

+1) Model
+2) Dataset
+3) Diver
+4) Saver

+# Dataset

+TODO

+# Dive

+TODO

+# Save

+TODO

+# All Together Now

+TODO

-# Interfaces
+# Model & Dataset

 There are only a two interfaces to implement to get up and running on any model or dataset.

 1) `Dataset` - How to iterate over data
 2) `Model` - How to predict given each data point

+# Dive & Save

+There are two helper classes to run your model given a dataset

+1) `Diver` - How to run each datapoint from your dataset through the model.
+2) `Saver` - How to save off the results of the run.
+Running the model and not saving the results can cost time and money.

 ## Models